Chris Livingston

-Christopher Livingston (born October 15, 2003) is an American college basketball player for the Kentucky Wildcats of the Southeastern Conference (SEC).
-He was a consensus five-star recruit in the class of 2022.
+Christopher Michael Livingston (born October 15, 2003) is an American professional basketball player for the Cleveland Cavaliers of the National Basketball Association (NBA), on a two-way contract with the Cleveland Charge of the NBA G League.
+He played college basketball for the Kentucky Wildcats.
+He was a consensus five-star recruit and one of the top players in the 2022 class.

 Early life and high school career

 Livingston was born and raised in Akron, Ohio.
 He started playing competitive basketball at age five.
 As a freshman, he played for Buchtel Community Learning Center in Akron, averaging 24.7 points, 5.2 rebounds and 1.8 blocks per game.
-Livingston led his team to its first state final four appearance since 1997 and became the highest scoring freshman in school history.
+Livingston led his team to its first state final four appearance since 1997 and became the highest-scoring freshman in school history.
 For his sophomore season, he transferred to Western Reserve Academy in Hudson, Ohio.
 In his season finale, Livingston recorded 50 points, 20 rebounds, eight steals and five blocks in a 76–65 win over Bristol High School.
 As a sophomore, he averaged 32.5 points, 12.4 rebounds, 3.2 assists, 2.9 steals and 1.4 blocks per game, earning MaxPreps Sophomore All-American first team honors.

-For the 2020–2021 season, Livingston transferred back to Buchtel to play his junior year.
+As a junior back at Buchtel, Livingston averaged 31.1 points, 15.8 rebounds, 6.1 assists, 4.7 steals and 4.0 blocks per game.
+He averaged 18.2 points, 9.1 rebounds, 3.9 assists and 1.9 steals per game during his senior season at Oak Hill Academy in Mouth of Wilson, Virginia.